 Use across accounts

-- Savings plans in linked accounts cannot be shared.
+- Savings plans within linked accounts cannot be shared.

-- If you want to use savings plans in a linked account, the original savings plans in the linked account take priority over shared ones.
+- If you want to use savings plans within a linked account, the original savings plans within the linked account take priority over shared ones.